Training Outcomes Within Your Budget!

 Cloud instances provide several key advantages:

-c) Flexibility and scalability: Cloud instances can be quickly provisioned or de-provisioned based on demand.
+c) Flexibility and Scalability: Cloud instances can be quickly provisioned or de-provisioned based on demand.
 This flexibility enables organisations to scale their computing resources up or down rapidly, responding dynamically to changing workloads.

 Hypervisors

 At the core of Virtualisation is the hypervisor, known as a Virtual Machine Monitor (VMM).
-The hypervisor is designed to manage and allocate the physical resources of a host machine to multiple virtual machines.
+The hypervisor is designed to manage and allocate the physical attributes of a host machine to multiple virtual machines.

 There are two types of hypervisors:

-b) Type 2 Hypervisor (Hosted): This hypervisor runs on top of a host operating system and relies on it for resource management.
+b) Type 2 Hypervisor (Hosted): This hypervisor operates on top of a host operating system and relies on it for resource management.
 While not as performance-optimised as Type 1 hypervisors, Type 2 hypervisors are more user-friendly and easier to set up.
 Examples include VMware Workstation, Oracle VirtualBox, and Parallels.

 Types of Virtualisation